OCGWiki/ocgwiki.github.io/Idabus-UI/index.md

 status: in progress  #when status is todo, the page is not shown yet
 ---

-Welcome to the IDABUS® UI Documentation
+## Welcome to the IDABUS® UI Documentation

-## About the IDABUS® UI

 The Microsoft® Identity Manager provides its own user interface for the administration of objects within the Identity & Access Management (IAM) system.
 The configuration options (design, layout and function) of this standard interface are greatly enhanced by the IDABUS® User Interface (IDABUS® UI), formerly known as the OCG UI.